brysontyrrell/StaticGroupFromSearch/README.md

 ---
 A single phrase can be passed as the search criteria or a list provided in CSV format.
 Any searchable criteria for an inventory record can be used along with wild card values (*).

-CSV lists can contain a mix of values such as usernames, email addresses, serial numbers, MAC addresses, etc.  Your CSV file should be formated as a single column without a header:
+CSV lists can contain a mix of values such as usernames, email addresses, serial numbers, MAC addresses, etc.  Your CSV file should be formatted as a single column without a header:

 | value1 |
 |--------|